Purpose

 Notes for the Layout Manager PRD

-The following items remain in scope for the Layout Manager PRD and should not be moved here:
+The following items remain in scope for the Layout Manager PRD and should not be moved here:- Source of truth for layouts and functionality bindings

 - Builder edit history, undo/redo, draft, preview, publish, rollback behavior